 Moving to France

-Many dream of moving to France, enticed by visions of long country lunches, people-watching from cafés, strolls in lavender-scented Provence, sunbathing on the beaches of Nice and being immersed in the cultural riches of Parisian art and couture.
+Many expats dream of moving to France, enticed by visions of long country lunches, people-watching at Parisian cafés, strolls in lavender-scented Provence, sunbathing on the beaches of Nice and being immersed in the cultural riches of art and haute couture.

 Paris and Lyon are rightfully celebrated for their fine dining.
 The two cities vie yearly for the honour of being the top culinary destination in France, with regional delicacies being celebrated and brought to the cities for everyone to try.
 Expats who let their taste buds do their exploring for them will find themselves immersed in a world of adventure.